gruelbox/transaction-outbox/README.md

 > Note that for the above example to work, `StockReductionEvent` and `IncomeEvent` need to be included for serialization.
 See [Configuration reference](#configuration-reference).

+## Key benefits

+Core library:

+- In heavy production use and tested at volume
+- A clean, extensible API
+- Very few dependencies
+- Highly configurable and extensible
+- Non-blocking core suited to reactive applications
+- Supports any data manipulation API (JDBC, R2DBC, ADBA...)
+- Supports any transactional data store (SQL or noSQL)
+- Supports any transaction management framework
+- Supports any dependency injection or service locator framework

+In-built support for:

+- Data APIs: **JDBC** (blocking - fully suppported) and **R2DBC** (non-blocking - currently in beta)
+- SQL dialects: **MySQL 5 & 8**, **PostgreSQL 9-12** and **H2**
+- Transaction management: **Spring Txn** and **jOOQ**
+- Dependency injection: **Spring DI** and **Guice**.

+Other integrations are easy to create.
+Please ask if you need help.

 ## Installation

 ### Requirements
 - At least **Java 11**.
 Downgrading to requiring Java 8 is [under consideration](https://github.com/gruelbox/transaction-outbox/issues/29).
-- Currently, **MySQL**, **PostgreSQL**, **Oracle** or **H2** databases (pull requests to support SQL Server or any other traditional RDMBS would be trivial.
+- Currently, **MySQL**, **PostgreSQL**, **Oracle** or **H2** databases (pull requests to support Oracle, SQL Server or any other traditional RDMBS would be trivial.
 Beyond that, a SQL database is not strictly necessary for the pattern to work, merely a data store with the concept of a transaction spanning multiple mutation operations).
-- Database access via **JDBC** (In principle, JDBC should not be required - alternatives such as R2DBC are under investigation - but the API is currently tied to it)
+- Database access via **JDBC** or **R2DBC** (additional APIs could be implemented by pull request).
 - Native transactions (not JTA or similar).
 - (Optional) Proxying non-interfaces requires [ByteBuddy](https://bytebuddy.net/#/) and for proxying classes without default constructors [Objenesis](http://objenesis.org/) to be added as a dependency